 Health systems operate to create structures and resources that enable individuals and communities to achieve optimal health.
-This focus area includes the science of nursing education, health policy, and administration.
-Examples of scholarship and faculty research within the focus of health systems include:
+This focus area includes health policy and public policy analysis and community-based care coordination.

+The School of Nursing faculty conduct research in four distinct areas of research excellence: